 The day will end with a panel on The Rights of Children, moderated by Barbara Isaacs.
 The panel will be exploring children’s rights in a number of ways with Wendy Ellyat of the Save Childhood Movement speaking on Children as Citizens With Developmental Rights, Leslee Udwin, a passionate filmmaker, human rights activist and the Founder of Think Equal discussing Fostering a Knowledge of Human Rights in the Lives of Children, and Jackie Harland explaining True Inclusion in light of The Universal Rights of All Children.
 David Whitebread will examine The Loss of Play in Childhood, Lisbeth Hattens will speak about Building Foundations of Play and Learning in the Lives of Children and Sue Palmer will expound on working to Change the Status Quo in the Early Years Sector.

-“Following last year’s success, we look forward to welcoming delegates to ENABLE 2016 to learn, network with colleagues and be inspired.
+“We look forward to welcoming delegates to ENABLE 2017 to learn, network with colleagues and be inspired.
 Enabling children is a rewarding, joyful journey, which requires encouragement and edification.
-ENABLE 2016 aims to do this and more…It aims to inform, challenge and galvanise professionals and parents, in order to provide the very best outcomes for the children in their care.” – Helen Lumgair, Founder
+ENABLE 2017 aims to do this and more…It aims to inform, challenge and galvanise professionals and parents, in order to provide the very best outcomes for the children in their care.” – Helen Lumgair, Founder

 Who Should Attend

 Early Years Professionals